 If the previous tenant had their supply disconnected – for instance because they did not pay their last energy bill – then your supplier might not provide you with gas and electricity until you pay a connection fee and a security deposit.

-If the premises you are moving into has never had a business energy supply before – for instance if it is a brand new building – then you may have to pay a connection fee in order to set up the gas and electricity supplies.
+If the premises you are moving into has never had a business energy supply before – for instance if it is a brand-new building – you may have to pay a connection fee to set up the gas and electricity supplies.

-In some cases, suppliers will waive early termination fees if you continue to purchase energy from them at your new premises – however this is not always the case.
+In some cases, suppliers will waive early termination fees if you continue to purchase energy from them at your new premises.

-If you’re interested in exploring energy efficiency options at your new location, it may be worthwhile doing an independent energy audit so you know what needs to be done to maintain energy efficiency.
-You are usually provided with an Energy Performance Certificate (EPC) from the owner, which provides information on the building’s energy, as well as recommendations for improvement.
+If you’re interested in exploring energy efficiency options at your new location, it might be worth doing an independent energy audit so you know what needs to be done to maintain energy efficiency.
+You’re usually given with an Energy Performance Certificate (EPC) by the owner, which provides information on the building’s energy, as well as recommendations for improvement.

 If you had solar panels installed at your old premises to benefit from a feed in tariff, you may be able to take them with you when you relocate.
 This will preserve your feed in tariff payments, so you can continue to reap the benefits of the scheme in your business’s new location.

-As these deemed rates are often more than double the cost of those you could be paying with a fair energy deal, it is important to arrange a new deal with a supplier as soon as possible to avoid paying over the odds for your gas and electricity.
+Deemed rates are often more than double the cost of those you could be paying with a fair energy deal, it is important to arrange a new deal with a supplier as soon as possible to avoid paying over the odds for your gas and electricity.
 Remember, you’ll need to give the existing supplier 30 days’ notice of your planned switch.

 Here are the average daily standing charges and unit rates for "deemed" rates compared with new customer rates.